lipupini/lipupini/README.md

   - https://micropub.rocks
 - In `bin/generate-files-json.php`, read EXIF data if available for setting a default `date`
 - Make contributions to `landrok/activitypub`
+- Consider symlinking documents to webroot media cache instead of copying